amoffat/GetLostDocs/docs/reference/starting-dev-env.md

 Get Lost gives you a level template that you can (and should) use to start building levels quickly.
 It comes with a premade demo map, some sample level code, and public domain assets.

-There are 3 ways to use the level template, from beginner to advanced:
+There are 2 ways to use the level template:

 - Using Github Codespaces
 - Running it locally in a VSCode devcontainer
-- Running it locally outside of a devcontainer

 ## Using Github Codespaces